Think Before You Vape: Examining the Dangers of E-Cigarettes

-According to recent studies, one of which comes from the American Cancer Society, the LGBT community smokes at a rate 50%–200% higher than the general public.
+According to multiple studies, one of which comes from the American Cancer Society, the LGBT community smokes at a rate 50%–200% higher than the general public.
 That’s a whole lotta butts.
 Thanks to the growing popularity of electronic cigarettes, however, more and more members of our community are kicking the habit in favor of vaping, the process of ‘smoking’ e-cigarettes.
 But while this trend may seem like the perfect alternative to inhaling red-hot carcinogens, vaping has a dark side all its own.

 To help you make a more informed decision about your health, consider these dangers of e-cigarettes — and kicking the stick altogether.